-Saint Peter's University grants credit for CLEP examinations for the School of Continuing and Professional Studies within the following guidelines.
+Saint Peter's University grants credit for CLEP examinations within the following guidelines.

-- 1. On the General Examinations, the University grants credit for scores equal to or above the fiftieth percentile, determined by national college sophomore norms. - On the Subject Examinations, the University grants credit for scores equal to or above the standard score based on the recommendations of the Council on College Level Examinations.
+- 1. On the General Examinations, the University grants credit for scores equal to or above the fiftieth percentile, determined by national college sophomore norms. - 2.
+On the Subject Examinations, the University grants credit for scores equal to or above the standard score based on the recommendations of the Council on College Level Examinations.